 Subscription payments, also called recurring payments, are automated payments that a business collects on a preset schedule.
-Since these payments are more complicated than one-time payments, you need to have the right infrastructure in place to request and accept payments online.
+Since these payments are more complicated than one-time payments, you need to have the right infrastructure in place to request and accept payments online--including being PCI compliant.

 There are a few ways to bill and accept subscription payments.
 These include buying a platform with integrated billing software, using third-party payment processors, or manually sending recurring invoices.
 Automated billing can help streamline your operations and is more convenient for your customers since no action is required on their part once the subscription has been set up.

 Subscription Payment Service

 A subscription payment service is an eCommerce payment gateway provider that bills, collects, and processes subscription payments.
 These services may be stand-alone products or a part of a more robust online marketplace or platform.
 The important thing to look for is a payment service that explicitly handles subscription payments, as they require more management.